Recipient rights and important policies

 New Oakland Family Centers will take reasonable steps to ensure that persons with Limited English Proficiency (LEP) have meaningful access and an equal opportunity to participate in our services, activities, programs and other benefits.
 Language assistance will be provided through the use of competent bilingual staff; external interpretation or translation services; or technology and telephonic interpretation services.
-All interpreters, translators and other aids needed to comply with this policy shall be provided without cost to the person being served, and patients/clients and their families will be informed of the availability of such assistance free of charge.
+All interpreters, translators and other aids needed to comply with this policy shall be provided without cost to the person being served.
+Consumers and their families will be informed that such assistance is available and is free of charge.

 Complaints and Grievances

-Work with the client to resolve the complaint or conflict.
+- Work with the consumer to resolve the complaint or conflict;

-If the staff member cannot resolve the complaint within their scope of responsibilities, they are to forward the complaint to their immediate supervisor.
+- If the staff member cannot resolve the complaint within his/her scope of responsibilities, they are to forward the complaint to his/her site supervisor/director.